EV Battery Degradation Calculator

 Capacity fade is the overarching term for any reduction in a battery's ability to store energy compared to its original rated capacity.
 It encompasses both calendar and cycle aging effects.
 Manufacturers typically warrant EV batteries against capacity fade below 70% within 8 years or 100,000 miles.
 Capacity fade is distinct from temporary range reductions caused by cold weather, which are reversible.

 Battery degradation is one of the most misunderstood aspects of EV ownership.
-Modern EVs with liquid-cooled battery packs routinely demonstrate capacity retention above 90% at the decade mark.
+In current fleet data, a home-charged EV projects to roughly 85% capacity at the decade mark and even heavy fast-charging habits clear the 70% warranty floor — while fewer than 1% of modern EVs have needed a battery replacement at all.
 The calculator above helps set realistic expectations grounded in fleet-scale data rather than worst-case anecdotes or best-case manufacturer claims.
 The companion five biggest battery degradation fears debunked with fleet-scale data walks through warranty terms, replacement costs, and charging habits in more depth.

 Estimate current real-world range with degraded capacity